Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 Playing it is a complete sensory experience – it sounds superb and it smells like a cigar box.

-Its lush full sound, long sustain, and perfectly balanced tone really resonates.
+Its lush full sound, long sustain, and perfectly balanced tone really resonate.
 It’s the sound that your brain wants to hear when you strum an open chord.
 Warm and balanced, focused and darkly sweet with that beautiful deep bass, clear highs, and just a touch of growl.

 This beauty comes with A-Frame X scalloped, 5/16″ Solid Sitka Spruce bracing, genuine Mahogany top, back & sides, solid East Indian Rosewood bridge and fingerboard, 16″ radius compensated white bone saddle and bone nut, and a 25.4″ scale length.